 Lamb's ears are drought-tolerant in the North; you will lose some of the older leaves during dry spells (they brown up and look quite unsightly, so remove them), but the plant itself will survive.
 Avoid watering the plants overhead, as the leaves will rot if they get too wet.

 Temperature and Humidity

 This plant can withstand a range of temperatures but as a ground cover, it dislikes humid conditions.
 The humidity makes lamb's ear susceptible to leaf diseases.
 Because it spreads so readily, you will usually have new plants with which to replace the old, rotted plants.

 Avoid crowding lamb's ear to promote sufficient air circulation.
 Keeping them off the damp ground is a good idea.
 Mulch around them to accomplish this.
 Every spring, a thin layer of compost will help with growth.

 The Stachys genus has many species, byzantina being just one.
 A common name often used for the genus is "betony."
 Stachys byzantina, sometimes called "wooly betony," comes in a few different cultivars:

 - Big Ears is a popular cultivar partly because it has just that: bigger ears than the standard type.
-And those who grow lamb's ears only for the foliage will be glad to know that this cultivar sometimes goes years without blooming.
+Those who grow lamb's ears only for the foliage will be glad to know that this cultivar sometimes goes years without blooming.
 It also has better disease-resistance.

-- Another cultivar that does not flower often is Silver Carpet.
+- Silver Carpet is another cultivar that does not flower often.
 Staying short at 4 to 6 inches high, with a spread of 9 to 18 inches, its dimensions suit it to use as a ground cover.